What Should Developers Understand About Expo?

 The development process of apps using Expo is smooth as the platform provides comprehensive documentation regarding their APIs.
 This helps streamline the development process.
 Development teams then reach a point where they wish to implement FCM push notifications and this is where they need to move to the bare workflow process.

 At times, development teams encounter obstacles when they come to the bare workflow.
 Why?
-Because the app they’re making would crash upon starting up, without much details that could indicate the root cause of the problem.
+Because the app they’re making would crash upon starting up, without many details that could indicate the root cause of the problem.

 This issue can take place during the latter stage of app development.
 Most companies often dream of deploying their apps to their respective platforms’ app stores as early as possible.
 However, development teams do not know how long it will take to determine what went wrong in terms of the constant crashes that happened.